Mesothelioma diagnosis

 CT scan

-A CT scan makes a three-dimensional (3D) picture of the inside of the body using x-rays taken by the CT scanner
+A CT scan makes a detailed picture of the inside of the body.
+The picture is built up using x-rays taken by the CT scanner.
+The scan uses radiation, but this is very unlikely to harm you.
+It will not harm anyone you come into contact with.

 Pleural biopsy

-During a biopsy, a small piece of tissue is removed so that it can be looked at under a microscope.
-Your doctor may suggest a biopsy of the thickened pleura.
+During a biopsy, the doctor may remove a small piece of tissue so it can be looked at under a microscope.
+They may suggest a biopsy of the thickened pleura.

-A pleural biopsy is more likely to confirm the diagnosis of mesothelioma than a sample of fluid.
-Your doctor may take a pleural biopsy in different ways.
+A pleural biopsy is more likely to confirm mesothelioma than a sample of fluid.
+A pleural biopsy can be taken in different ways.

 • CT or ultrasound guided biopsy

-The doctor will give you a local anaesthetic to numb the area.
+A specialist doctor will give you a local anaesthetic to numb the area.
 They use an ultrasound or CT scan to help guide them to the right place.
-Then, they pass a special type of needle through your skin into the thickened area.
+They pass a special type of needle through your skin into the thickened area.
 The needle has a tip that can cut out a small sample of tissue.

 • Thoracoscopy